Casa Batlló: The Atrium (light well)

-The Atrium or the light well is in the central part of the house and delivers air and lighting to all corners of the house.
-Gaudí had an obsession with light and how it reflected off certain surfaces.
-The wall of the atrium has different tones of blue as well as a diamond textile pattern all around the walls.
+The Atrium or light well is in the central part of the house and delivers natural light to all corners of the house.
+Gaudí was obsessed with light and how it reflected off certain surfaces.
+The wall of the atrium is done in different shades of blue and is enhanced by a diamond textile pattern all around the walls.
 The blue tiles allow an equal distribution of light to all the floors.
-The well has windows with wooden splits to allow them to be open and closed for ventilation.
+The well has windows with wooden shutters that permit them to be opened for ventilation or closed.
+Gaudí "came up with innovations that addressed the ventilation challenges that many buildings were facing at the end of the 1800s," Gary Gautier, director general of Casa Batlló, told the architecture and design magazine Dezeen.
+"He also created a lot of solutions to light up the rooms where the electricity could not get."

 Gaudí wanted to make the bottom of the well feel like the bottom of the sea.
-The skylight allows light to come in and reflect off the ceramic tiles into the windows to naturally illuminate the house.
-The blue tiles are more intensely colored at the top and get opaquer towards the bottom.
+The skylight allows light to reflect off the ceramic tiles, into the windows, illuminating the house naturally.
+The blue tiles are more intensely colored at the top and more opaque toward the bottom of the atrium.
 The diamond textiles match the rest of the house's use of different, functional shapes.